devture/matrix-corporal/docs/user-authentication.md

 -XPOST \
 --data-raw '{"user": {"id": "@user:example.com", "password": "some-password"}}' https://intranet.example.com/_matrix-internal/identity/v1/check_credentials
 ```

+An example implementation of the authentication service is available in [`etc/services/rest-password-auth-service/index.php`](../etc/services/rest-password-auth-service/index.php).

 If the HTTP authentication service is down (unreachable or responds with some non-200-OK HTTP status), to prevent downtime, `matrix-corporal` will reuse authentication data from previous authentication sessions.
 That is, if a given user (say `@user:example.com`) has been found to have authenticated through `matrix-corporal` with a pasword of `some-password` a while ago, that same authentication combination will be allowed until the HTTP authentication service becomes operational again.